gvwilson/thirdbit/src/fiction/iffy/index.md

 you can build a dozen safe havens in a circle around your base.
 To keep the workers safe,
 your public relations bot explains to anyone who cares to pay attention.
-Antarctica's storms have been growing in frequency and severity for decades, and it will only be a matter of time before tornadoes appear.
-You may not be able to guarantee that your laborers will return with their memories intact, but you will of course do your utmost to ensure that they do return.
+Antarctica's storms have been growing in frequency and severity for decades: you may not be able to guarantee that your laborers will return with their memories intact, but you will of course do your utmost to ensure that they do return.
 Deeply dug and well provisioned, your bunkers will allow them to wait out the worst the southern continent can throw at them in comfort.*